MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/planning-your-desktop-cosa-database-submission.md

 ## Use the Microsoft mobile operator portal

-The Microsoft mobile operator portal (MOP) is a web-based tool that allows Mobile Operators (MOs) to submit APN updates to Microsoft.
-The MOP is used to submit APN updates for the COSA database.
-The MOP is also used to submit APN updates for Windows 8, Windows 8.1, and versions of Windows 10 before Windows 10, version 1703.
-For more information about the MOP, see [Microsoft mobile operator portal](https://aka.ms/moconfig).
+The Microsoft mobile operator configuration portal (MOCP) is a web-based tool that allows Mobile Operators (MOs) to submit APN updates to Microsoft.
+The MOCP is used to submit APN updates for the COSA database.
+For more information about the MOCP, see the [Microsoft mobile operator configuration portal](https://aka.ms/moconfig).

-For more information about the mobile operator portal, see the [Mobile operator portal guide](mobile-operator-portal-guide.md).
+For more information about the mobile operator portal, see the [Mobile operator configuration portal guide](mobile-operator-configuration-portal-guide.md).

-## Complete the APN/COSA update spreadsheet

-The APN update spreadsheet is used to gather the required information so Microsoft can update the COSA or the APN database appropriately.
-This spreadsheet is included in your submission request to Microsoft.
-MOs should send all information to target all devices to Microsoft when submitting an APN update, if applicable.

-Use the following link to download the latest APN update spreadsheet: <https://go.microsoft.com/fwlink/p/?linkid=851213>

-For more info about the settings in the COSA database, see [Desktop COSA database settings](desktop-cosa-database-settings.md).

-## Considerations when completing the spreadsheet

-### APN database considerations
+### COSA database considerations

-Note the following only when submitting an APN update using apndatabase.xml, for Windows 8, Windows 8.1, or versions of Windows 10 before Windows 10, version 1703.

-- The operator identification data is stored in the APN database as encoded Hardware IDs.
+- The operator identification data is stored in the COSA database as encoded Hardware IDs.
   - For GSM networks, you can have a separate database entry for each unique combination of MCC/MNC pair.
 If you are a Mobile Virtual Network Operator (MVNO) and do not have a unique MCC/MNC pair, you can specify one or more ranges of IMSIs or SIM ICC IDs currently leased from a Mobile Network Operator (MNO).
   - For CDMA networks, you can have a new database entry for each Provider ID (also called a SID) or Provider Name.
   - Certificate information for account provisioning metadata includes **Cert Issuer Name** and **Cert Subject Name** and is used to verify that account provisioning provided by a purchase website comes from the an authorized web service.
 If the certificate information stored here matches what the purchase website presents, Windows will allow that website to push network-specific configuration information to the PC.

-- When submitting an APN database update using apndatabase.xml, the following values must be included:
+- When submitting a COSA database update, the following values must be included:
   - A CDMA Provider name
   - A CDMA Provider ID (SID)